 As an added bonus, the artwork with the first 25 copies of each of the custom burned formats (the CD-R, DVD-R, 24/96 .aif files-on-disc, 24/96 .wav files-on-disc, 24/192 .aif files-on-disc and 24/192 .wav files-on-disc) will be autographed by the artist.

-NOTE: Our files-on-disc DVD-Rs contain files for use with computer music servers.
+NOTE: Our files-on-disc DVD-Rs contain files for use with computer music servers only.
 They will not play in CD, DVD or SACD players.
+Note also that many hardware players that claim to play computer files will not play all computer files.
+Our files-on-disc DVD-Rs are intended only for playback from computers.

 Every Soundkeeper Recording might not be available in all seven formats.
 Some may be initially offered in one or two formats, with the others being added if there is sufficient demand.